CristianProdius/FAF_LFA/lab3/raport.md

 The class new 'Lexer' was created, that opens a text file where the code in the given language is.

-For this particular example, the grammar used was the one developed during the semester project, that can be accessed [here](https://github.com/inga-paladi/DSL-for-PLC/blob/master/src/Program.g4).

 The particular code that will be used, looks like this: